threestudio-project/threestudio/README.md

 ## News

+- 08/25/2023: Implementation of [Magic123](https://guochengqian.github.io/project/magic123/)!
+Follow the instructions [here](https://github.com/threestudio-project/threestudio#magic123-) to give it a try.
 - 07/06/2023: Join our [Discord server](https://discord.gg/ejer2MAB8N) for lively discussions!
 - 07/03/2023: Try text-to-3D online in [HuggingFace Spaces](https://huggingface.co/spaces/bennyguo/threestudio) or using our [self-hosted service](http://t23-g-01.threestudio.ai) (GPU support from Tencent).
 To host the web interface locally, see [here](https://github.com/threestudio-project/threestudio#gradio-web-interface).
 - 06/20/2023: Implementations of Instruct-NeRF2NeRF and Control4D for high-fidelity 3D editing!
 Follow the instructions for [Control4D](https://github.com/threestudio-project/threestudio#control4d-) and [Instruct-NeRF2NeRF](https://github.com/threestudio-project/threestudio#instructnerf2nerf-) to give it a try.